European VAT rules for Amazon sellers

 If you do not outsource the logistics of your sales to Amazon and you only use this platform to advertise your products, you will fall in the general rules of VAT under the OSS regime in 2021.

 You can read this manual considering the general rules and you do not have to worry about the exceptions explained immediately below.
-That is, you can still submit a single OSS return where all sales across Europe are reported and you will not require additional VAT registrations.
+That is, you can still submit a single OSS return where all sales across Europe are reported and you will not require additional VAT registrations, unless you keep stock in several EU countries.

 VAT rules for Amazon sellers who are part of the pan-European FBA program